Promoting healthy minds

 Electives are introduced as students begin to discern learning preferences.

-Opportunities for extra-curricular activities that challenge previous reliance on family are provided through camps, excursions and group projects, requiring commitment and accountability.
+In the Middle School, Oakleigh Grammar provides opportunities for extra-curricular activities that challenge previous reliance on family are provided through camps, excursions and group projects, requiring commitment and accountability.

 We are proud to be one of a small number of schools offering the International Baccalaureate Middle Years Programme in Melbourne.
 In line with the International Baccalaureate mission statement, Oakleigh Grammar values education that goes beyond academic development.
 The school encourages students to develop awareness beyond the individual and his or her immediate community.